ccchwang/medicine-viget/ANSWERS.md

 I prioritized mobile first, in congruence with responsive design guidelines.The bulk of my CSS is for a screen smaller than 375px.
 With this base, I used media queries to make tweaks for larger screens.

 After the mobile layout was done, I spent a bulk of my time working on menu tabs for mobile.
 I didn't want the tabs to take up too much precious space on smaller screens.
 So I decided that making them horizontally scrollable was better than vertically stacking.
 Scrollable menus are intuitive for touch screens.
 I made sure to add white blur to the ends of the menu, to indicate that there's more to see.
 Keeping the tabs horizontal also meant I didn't have to make too many tweaks for desktop - animations and general layout could be kept the same.
+I turned the green tab underline in the comp into a moving indicator for some fun transition effects.

 ### Browser Incompatabilities